 How does Impact Las Vegas oversee the distribution of monies awarded to nonprofit organizations?

 The Grant Application form requires the nonprofit organization to include an organizational profile; a description of the program/project requesting funding, including timeframe if appropriate; an explanation of how the program/project will impact the community; an accounting of how short-term, intermediate, and/or long term success will be defined and measured; and the anticipated program/project budget/funding plan.
 Applicants will be required to submit organizational financial data for the most recently completed fiscal year.
 Depending upon the size of the grant to be awarded, Applicants may also be required to submit organizational financial reports and completed audit and auditor’s notes (or the most recent IRS Form 990 if the organization does not have an audit done).
 Additional attachments required include the organization’s IRS letter of 501(c)(3) determination.
 We may also request a list of key staff members and qualifications/bios, and similar information regarding organizational board members.

-The Application also includes a certification/agreement, to be signed by the board president and executive director.
+The Application also includes a certification/agreement, to be acknowledged by the appropriate leader of the nonprofit.
 This certification acknowledges that if the organization is selected to receive funding, they will be subject to periodic reports regarding the use of grant funds, their compliance with the terms of the grant, and the progress made towards achieving the goals of the grants.